 The renal system is composed of 2 kidneys Kidneys The kidneys are a pair of bean-shaped organs located retroperitoneally against the posterior wall of the abdomen on either side of the spine.
 As part of the urinary tract, the kidneys are responsible for blood filtration and excretion of water-soluble waste in the urine.
 Kidneys: Anatomy, 2 ureters Ureters One of a pair of thick-walled tubes that transports urine from the kidney pelvis to the urinary bladder.
 Urinary Tract: Anatomy, a bladder Bladder A musculomembranous sac along the urinary tract.
 Urine flows from the kidneys into the bladder via the ureters, and is held there until urination.
 Pyelonephritis and Perinephric Abscess, and a urethra Urethra A tube that transports urine from the urinary bladder to the outside of the body in both the sexes.
 It also has a reproductive function in the male by providing a passage for sperm.
 Urinary Tract: Anatomy.
-These structures function to filter blood and excrete urine Urine Liquid by-product of excretion produced in the kidneys, temporarily stored in the bladder until discharge through the urethra.
-Bowen Disease and Erythroplasia of Queyrat, which contains waste products of metabolism.
+These structures function to filter blood and excrete urine, which contains waste products of metabolism.
 Varying conditions such as infections Infections Invasion of the host organism by microorganisms or their toxins or by parasites that can cause pathological conditions or diseases.
 Chronic Granulomatous Disease, cysts Cysts Any fluid-filled closed cavity or sac that is lined by an epithelium.
 Cysts can be of normal, abnormal, non-neoplastic, or neoplastic tissues.
 Fibrocystic Change, solid masses, ischemia Ischemia A hypoperfusion of the blood through an organ or tissue caused by a pathologic constriction or obstruction of its blood vessels, or an absence of blood circulation.
 Ischemic Cell Damage, and mechanical obstruction Mechanical Obstruction Any impairment, arrest, or reversal of the normal flow of intestinal contents toward the anal canal.
-Imaging of the Intestines can affect Affect The feeling-tone accompaniment of an idea or mental representation.
-It is the most direct psychic derivative of instinct and the psychic representative of the various bodily changes by means of which instincts manifest themselves.
-Psychiatric Assessment the renal system.
+Imaging of the Intestines can affect the renal system.
 Evaluation of diseases rely on imaging methods such as radiography, ultrasonography, CT, and MRI.
-Some of these are also used to guide tissue sampling (e.g., renal biopsy Biopsy Removal and pathologic examination of specimens from the living body.
-Ewing Sarcoma).
+Some of these are also used to guide tissue sampling (e.g., renal biopsy Renal Biopsy Antineutrophil Cytoplasmic Antibody (ANCA)-Associated Vasculitis).

 The common radiologic methods in use to evaluate the urinary tract Urinary tract The urinary tract is located in the abdomen and pelvis and consists of the kidneys, ureters, urinary bladder, and urethra.
 The structures permit the excretion of urine from the body.
 Urine flows from the kidneys through the ureters to the urinary bladder and out through the urethra.
 Urinary Tract: Anatomy are: